History of the World Series of Poker

 The most traditional way of registering for any of WSOP events is at a cage in the Rio.
 Since WSOP schedule is always released ahead of time, you can plan for the events you want to play.
 However, the registration process can sometimes take a while because of long lines during the Series.

 Alternatively, you can use one of the online methods.
-As of this year, the WSOP improved their remote registration possibilities to accommodate most players and give them a possibility to spend their time in Las Vegas doing something other than waiting in line.
+As of 2016, the WSOP improved their remote registration possibilities to accommodate most players and give them a possibility to spend their time in Las Vegas doing something other than waiting in line.

 Why is the final table in November?